Sp3ctro/Uncentive/_posts/2022-09-17-dont-worry.md

 And what's worse, is that given the negative skew of your investment, the "losing" days are going to feel a lot worse to observe[^3].

 ## A stylistic example...
-If your loss aversion is 10%* - you feel the pain of a loss 10% more than the same gain - it will feel like this...
+If we define your loss aversion level as something like 10% - where you feel the pain of a loss 10% more than the same gain - it will feel like this...
 - on days you win, you'll make \$5.10
-- on days you lose, you'll lose \$5.05, but it'll feel like you've lost **$5.56** ($5.05 + 10%)
+- on days you lose, you'll lose \$5.05, but it'll feel like you've lost **\$5.56** (\$5.05 + 10%)

 So when factoring in loss aversion, if you observe each of these daily losses individually (checking your account daily), it will be difficult to rationalize that you're making money over the long term, even if the figures speak for themselves objectively.